Georgia State Route 21: 1990s to present

 In 1990, the unnumbered road south of Sylvania was designated as SR 829.
 In 1993, a western bypass of Springfield, designated as SR 863, was proposed from SR 21 south-southeast of the city to another intersection with SR 21 northwest of it.
 The path of SR 21 in the Sylvania area was shifted south-southwest, replacing the path of SR 829 and then routed on US 301/SR 73 Loop.
 Its former path was redesignated as SR 21 Bus.
 In 1995, the path of SR 21 in the Millen area was shifted northward, replacing the path of SR 828.
 The path of US 17 in Savannah, north of I-16, was shifted eastward, off of I-516/US 80/SR 21/SR 25/SR 26 and onto I-16 and SR 404 Spur.
 This rerouting replaced the path of US 17 Alt.
 In 1997, the path of SR 21 in the Springfield area was shifted westward, replacing the path of SR 863.
 In 2010, the path of SR 21 in the Newington area was shifted southwestward; its former path was redesignated as SR 21 Bus.

 On May 2, 2018, a Lockheed WC-130H transport aircraft of the Puerto Rico Air National Guard crashed and impacted SR 21, near Port Wentworth.
 A section of SR 21 at the impact site was closed immediately after the incident, and the Air National Guard has provided funds for repairs and cleanup.
 As of May 2018, traffic is diverted around the crash site to an adjacent road through a temporary detour, until the Georgia Department of Transportation finishes repairs.

 Future

-SR 21, as part of the Savannah River Parkway, is proposed to become part of I-3.
+SR 21 forms part of the Savannah River Parkway between the Savannah area and Millen.
+Portions of the highway were considered for incorporation into the proposed I-3, a proposed Interstate corridor between Savannah and Knoxville.
+In 2005, Senator Saxby Chambliss and others introduced further legislation concerning the proposed Interstate.
+The rationale included economic development, highway connectivity, and linking military installations such as Fort Stewart and Fort Gordon with the Port of Savannah.
+However, in 2012, a federally authorized feasibility study of the corridor found substantial obstacles.
+Several alternatives encountered protected areas and difficult mountainous terrain, and remaining options carried estimates ranging from $700 million to $6 billion.
+Georgia and Tennessee transportation agencies showed little interest in pursuing it.